CGodinho/Python/04-Functions/README.txt

 The interpreter looks at the type of the value referred to by the object reference (the memory address) and, if the variable refers to a **mutable value**, call-by-reference semantics apply.
-If the type of the data referred to is **immutable**, call-by- value semantics kick in.
+If the type of the data referred to is **immutable**, call-by-value semantics kick in.
 Consider now what this means for our data.

 Lists, dictionaries, and sets (being mutable) are always passed into a function by reference— any changes made to the variable’s data structure within the function’s suite are reflected in the calling code.
 The data is mutable, after all.